Regenerative Medicine

 Cell therapy

 Cell therapy is an approach that relies on the use of cells as therapeutics.
-For replacement therapy, the stem or progenitor cells can be obtained from the patient or a donor.
-These cells can generate a limited number of cell types.
+For these replacement therapies, adult stem or progenitor cells that can generate a limited number of cell types are obtained directly from the patient or a donor.
+In the LUMC, this approach is successfully used to treat extreme forms of diabetes with so-called Islets of Langerhans.

 Gene therapy